 The key problem in this regard is the fact that these things, the situations are taken for granted and acknowledged without being challenged by the parties concerned.
 Such questions are unquestioned and acknowledged as common sense elements that should be embraced by all.

 In this regard, Giroux (cited in Dalal, 2014) points out, "What is overlooked are the forms in which teacher training imposes work styles and patterns of communication that direct individuals as to how they reason and behave in their relationship in the context of schooling."
 Thus, Giroux (cited in Dalal, 2014) underlines the need to consider this phenomenon as it operates in the context of schooling.
-While it`s been decades since Giroux put this forward, it still holds true even in the present scenario.
+While it`s been decades since Giroux put this forward, it still holds even in the present scenario.

 These days, too, although educational institutions claim to provide the relevant skills and attitudes required of prospective teachers in the form of theoretical curricula as well as practical aspects, such as fieldwork, at the same time, the school scenarios these days are rarely more than those of reproduction agencies that tend to produce state citizens in large numbers rather than in large numbers.